floooh/chips/README.md

 ## What's New

+* **24-Dec-2019**: A small "inbetween merge" because the feature branch I was working on became too unfocused: The plan was to add 1541 floppy support to the C64 emulation, but I soon realized that the VIA emulation would essentially need to be rewritten for this.
+To help getting the VIA emulation right, I started with a VIC-20 system emulation.
+Here's what's new:
+        - a new VIC-20 system emulation, still quite WIP
+        - started to rewrite the 6522 VIA emulation from scratch, it's still very WIP, but works "at least as good" as the previous implementation
+        - a new VIC-I PAL (MOS 6561) emulation (used by the VIC-20)
+        - moved the datasette emulation out of c64.h into its own header (c1530.h), for attaching peripheral devices the c64.h emulation now emulates the interface ports (IEC and CASPORT) instead, which the peripheral device emulations "connect to"
+        - started with a 1541 floppy drive emulation in the header c1541.h, not functional yet
+        - various optimizations in kbd.h with the goal to make the frequently called keyboard matrix scanning functions so cheap that they can be called in each emulated tick
+        - various other minor cleanups and optimizations in m6526.h (CIA) and m6569.h (VIC-II)
+    I will experiment next with more radical changes to the VIA emulation, idea is to merge the currently separate m6522_iorq() function (which handles reads and writes to the VIA registers) into the regular m6522_tick() function.
+    If those experiments are successful, other chips will use the same model in the future, starting with the IO/timer chips (m6526, i8255, z80pio and z80ctc).

 * **13-Dec-2019**: The new 'cycle-stepped' 6502/6510 emulator has been merged to master.
 The new emulator has a slightly different programming model, please see the updated [header